Our process for counting votes is very thorough and careful, so everyone can trust the results.

 We do the preliminary counts first and then the official count.

 The chief electoral officer declares the official results 20 days after voting closes.

 All votes are counted by hand in New Zealand.
 We do not use vote counting machines.

-Once the count is complete for each voting place, the totals are hand-written on a form called a certificate of results which is signed by the returning officer and a Justice of the Peace.
+Once the count is complete for each voting place during the official count, the totals are recorded on a certificate of results which is signed by the returning officer and a Justice of the Peace.

-The results are then entered into our Election Management System which records the results.
+The results are entered into our Election Management System which records the results.

 The Election Management System was developed in New Zealand.
 The system regularly undergoes independent security testing and certification.